YidaZ/EC500_Heart_Health/README.md

        2.4 Choose the formatted zip file with that patient MRI images

        2.5 Click the "upload" button and wait for the analysis result.
-Instruction to build the website:
+##Instruction to build the website:
+####Environment and Tools:
-       Set up a EC2 instance, install apache, PHP, MySQL to host the website and Pyhton with OpenCV for image processing.
+Set up a EC2 instance, install apache, PHP, MySQL to host the website and Pyhton with OpenCV, numpy for image processing.
+####Database Design:
-       The database contains three tables.
+#####The database contains three tables.
          1. Patient Account.
          2. Doctor Account.
          3. Patient and Doctor. (for doctors adding patients as contacts)
          4. File.
 (Columns: file_id file_oldname, file_name, file_type, upload_time, upload_path, patient_email,    doctor_email, EF, report)
-       Repository Contents & Hierarchy: The website/heart.zip contains the integrated whole website.
+####Repository Contents & Hierarchy:
+The website/heart.zip contains the integrated whole website.
 You can download it and run on your own server.
-              In the heart.zip:
+#####In the heart.zip:
          1./startbootstrap/doctor contains all the code for doctor pages.
          2./startbootstrap/doctor/upload/ is set to be the directory where all MRI files uploaded to.
          3./startbootstrap/doctor/patient contains all the code for patient pages.